npgsql/doc/conceptual/EFCore.PG/modeling/generated-properties.md

 ## Computed Columns

 > [!NOTE]
-> This feature works only on PostgreSQL 12 or above, and was introduced in version 3.0.0 of the provider.
+> This feature works only on PostgreSQL 12 or above.

 PostgreSQL 12 added support for [stored generated columns](https://www.postgresql.org/docs/current/ddl-generated-columns.html), and Npgsql feature supports that feature as well: